 Strengths

-- Strong customer insights
+- Strong customer insights and behavioral segmentation

-- Strong presence in APAC markets
+- Strong presence in APAC and emerging markets

 Limitations